Norway election: Conservative PM concedes after left-wing opposition victory | DW | 13.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Norway's center-left opposition has won majority of seats in parliament, with conservative PM Erna Solberg stepping down.
+Norway's center-left opposition parties have won a majority of seats in parliament, with conservative PM Erna Solberg conceding defeat.

 The candidates for Norway's prime minister: Erna Solberg from the Conservatives (left) and Jonas Gahr Store from Labour Party (right)

-Norway's center-left opposition won a majority of seatsin the country's parliamentary electionon Monday, with conservative Prime Minister Erna Stolberg conceding defeat.
+Norway's center-left opposition looked set to win a majority of seats in the country's parliamentary election on Monday, with conservative Prime Minister Erna Solberg conceding defeat and the leader of the largest opposition party declaring victory after preliminary results were announced.

-The left-wing Labour Party, along with four other center-left parties, could manage to reach a majority of 98 seats out of 169 in total.
+The left-wing Labor Party, along with four other center-left parties, could manage to reach a majority of 98 seats out of 169 in total.

 Labor Party leader Jonas Gahr Stoere, who is projected to become the next prime minister, said he will seek to form a government.
 The 61-year-old millionaire has campaigned against social inequality,